dashed-slug/wallets/readme.txt

 == Changelog ==

+= 4.3.1 =
+- Fix: The jquery-qrcode.js library is only loaded in screens where the `[wallets_deposit]` shortcode is shown, and only if QR Codes are enabled.
+- Fix: If a different jquery-qrcode.js library is already loaded, the plugin will use that and not load its own copy.
+Helps with compatibility with `two-factor-authentication` plugin.
+- Fix: Add some guard clauses so that warnings are not printed out to the logs.
+- Fix: When an admin received notification about a pending withdrawal with no tags, the tags are no longer shown as `###TAGS###` but the string `n/a/` is shown in the email.

 = 4.3.0 =
 - Add: Admin can now set the site-wide default coin for frontend UI screens.